drvinceknight/drvinceknight.github.com/src/segmentation-analysis-and-the-recovery-of-queuing-parameters-via-the-wasserstein-distance-a-study-of-administrative-data-for-patients-with-chronic-obstructive-pulmonary-disease.md

 cover_image: /assets/thumbnails/wasserstein-copd.png
 tags:
 - article
-title: 'Optimizing healthcare queues: a case study on chronic respiratory illness'
+title: 'Optimising healthcare queues: a case study on chronic respiratory illness'
 ---

 **Abstract:** This work uses a data-driven approach to analyse how the resource requirements of